 It has 2 speeds that you can set by touching the top of the device.
 The faster speed is about 9.3 mph of airflow.
 Aside from being very quiet, this fan is also energy-efficient, as it runs on 5V of power.
 There’s a 3-foot cable attached to the bottom of the fan with a USB connection, so you can plug it into an outlet adapter or even a laptop.

 Now, if having silent gadgets opens your ears up to other sources of noise, you can always check out one of the many articles I have on soundproofing your home.
-If all else fails, you can always invest in some noise-canceling headphones or earmuffs.
+If all else fails, you can always invest in some noise-canceling devices for sleeping.

 Finally, if you find yourself sleeping a tad too soundly once you have a quiet fan lulling you to sleep, you can check out my list of recommendations for quiet alarm clocks.